 Throughout her career, the star won 10 American Music Awards, received a Golden Globe nomination for her performance in Grease, and won four Grammy Awards.
 In 1979, Queen Elizabeth II named her an Officer of the Order of the British Empire honor, which means she was a major player in her industry at the time.
 And in 1981, she received a star on the Hollywood Walk of Fame.

 Before she passed, Olivia set up a research center in Melbourne called the Olivia Newton-John Cancer Wellness & Research Centre.
-And to raise money for the center, she auctioned off memorabilia from the Grease set, including the famous leather outfit she wore at the end.
+To raise money for the center, she auctioned off memorabilia from the Grease set, including the famous leather outfit she wore in the last scene.

-In the months leading up to today, Olivia expressed that while she battled cancer, she was grateful for the time she had.
-She said, "I'm so lucky that I've been through this three times and I'm still here.
-I'm living with it.
-Every day is a gift now, particularly now."
+In 2019, Olivia expressed that while she battled cancer, she was grateful for the time she had.
+She said, “I’m so lucky that I’ve been through this three times and I’m still here.
+I’m living with it.
+Every day is a gift now, particularly now.”

 If you would like to celebrate Olivia’s life, you can make a donation to the Olivia Newton-John Foundation Fund this way: ONJFoundationFund.org.